Striated pardalote: Taxonomy

+In the past, the nominate, substriatus and ornatus races were sometimes treated as separate species.
+The three northern races uropygialis, melvillensis and melanocephalus were treated as a fourth species.
+They are all now considered as subspecies of the striated pardalote as there is substantial evidence of interbreeding.

 Description

 The striated pardalote's plumage varies considerably across its range.
 The crown is black, with subspecies substriatus, striatus and ornatus having white streaks.
 The eyebrow is white, starting with a yellow mark near the beak.
 All races have a white stripe on the wing and olive backs.
 The nominate race has a yellow spot on the wing, whilst the other subspecies have a red dot.
 The male and female are similar, juveniles have duller plumage.
 Similar species include the spotted pardalote and the red-browed pardalote.

 Distribution and habitat

 Striated pardalotes occupy a vast range of habitat types from tall mountain rainforest to arid scrubland, although they favour eucalyptus forest and woodlands.
 They are found in all parts of Australia except some of the Western Australian deserts.

 Behaviour

 Feeding

 Striated pardalotes feed on insects and insect larvae.
 They usually do so in the high foliage of eucalyptus trees, but may come closer to the ground where there are lower shrubs.
 Feeding takes place in small groups.